twilson63/ngQuickStart/readme.md

 <div class="container" ng-controller="MainCtrl">
 ```

-And reload your browser, you should see a list of items with each line spelled out.  one, two, three, four, if so - GREAT JOB!
+And reload your browser, you should see a list of items with each line spelled out.
+one, two, three, four

+> GREAT JOB!

 If not compare your code to the following: